Bricktech2000/Notes/notes/rust.md

 for breaking changes (such as adding an `async` keyword), [[rust]] uses an edition system (such as the 2015 and 2018 editions), where the [[rust]] compiler understands all editions simultaneously. this means that a project written in any edition of [[rust]] can depend on a library written for any other edition of [[rust]], preventing ecosystem splits

-because of the way the compiler is currently built, maintenance to core [[rust]] functionality (such as borrow checking, optimization, code generation) is not affected.
+because of the way the compiler is currently built, maintenance to core [[rust]] functionality (such as borrow checking, [[optimization]], code generation) is not affected.

 **representation**